hadro/info654fa22/syllabus/readme.md

 ## Attendance/Participation:

-Attendance at all class meetings is required.
+Attendance in class is the most valuable way to learn both from the instructor and from your peers.
+Of course, absences are at times unavoidable.
 A student who must be absent from a class meeting still has certain responsibilities:

--   To inform the instructor in advance, or if advance notice is not possible, as soon after the absence as possible to arrange for delivery to the instructor of any assignment due at the class meeting.
+-   To inform the instructor in advance, or if advance notice is not possible given the circumstances, as soon after the absence as possible to arrange for delivery to the instructor of any assignment due at the class meeting.

 -   To obtain notes, handouts, etc. from a classmate (in anticipation of this need, each student is advised to exchange contact information with one or two others in the class).

--   Points are deducted for: unexcused absences, coming late to class, or leaving class early.
+-   Unexcused absences will necessarily result in diminished participation grade.

 -   Active participation includes, but is not limited to the following:

-    -   Being involved in class discussions.
+    -   Being involved in class discussions, whether via voice or via chat or other class mechanism or technology.

     -   Asking relevant questions, debating, or challenging points.